 Do I have to stop if I am involved in an automobile accident?

 YES.
 However, there are exceptions.
 A person who drives a vehicle involved in a crash is required to immediately stop at the scene of the crash.
 A failure to stop is a Class F or H felony or a Class 1 misdemeanor – depending on the circumstances.
 Failing to stop at the scene of a crash involving serious bodily injury or death is a Class F felony.
 Failing to stop at the scene of a crash involving injury not amounting to serious bodily injury or death is a Class H felony.
 Failing to stop at the scene of a crash involving property damage only or when injury or death is not apparent is a Class 1 misdemeanor.
+You can visit personal injury rancho cucamonga ca that can help you with your case.
 This offense also applies to crashes involving a parked or unattended vehicle.
 A person may, however, temporarily leave the scene of the crash if an exception applies.

 A person can fail to stop at the scene of a crash in the following circumstances: